SelfMagician/Magic/index.md

 -   Poop control by Self.
 [Forever On]
 -   Piss control by Self.
 [Forever On]
 -   Clean and white teeth.
 [Forever On]
--   1 cord for Non-Self in and on Self.
+-   1 cord for Non-Selfs in and on Self.
 [Forever On]
--   0 soul fragments for Non-Self in and on Self.
+-   0 soul fragments for Non-Selfs in and on Self.
 [Forever On]
--   1 soul fragment for Dead Self in and on Self.
+-   1 soul fragment for Dead Selfs in and on Self.
 [Forever On]
--   Infinite Energy for Dead Self, for only talking in and on Self.
+-   Infinite Energy for Dead Selfs, for only talking in and on Self.
 [Forever On]

 ## Instructions